A closer look at the Google Privacy Sandbox

 Consequences for publishers

-Similarly, publishers’ monetization opportunities may be affected by the restrictions on data access and the resulting difficulty in personalization, which may result in difficulties in selling high-value ad space.
-This may force publishers to potentially adapt their business models by developing alternative monetization strategies, such as introducing new advertising technologies, diversifying revenue streams or collaborating with other platforms.
+Similarly, publishers’ monetisation opportunities may be affected by the restrictions on data access and the resulting difficulty of personalisation, which may result in high-value ad space becoming harder to sell.
+This may force them to adapt their business models by developing alternative monetisation strategies, such as introducing new advertising technologies, diversifying revenue streams or collaborating with other platforms.

 The Privacy Sandbox can be described as a paradigm shift - but this also means that existing campaign thinking no longer applies.